Wednesday, November 25, 2009

 The fortune cookies were reportedly very delicious and crispy

 “I just said the heck with it and went and got the whole bag out,” he told the Gazette.
 “I was sitting and watching Ocean’s Eleven by myself.
 I ate a few cookies, then just couldn’t stop.
-They are so crispy and good, before I knew it I was tearing through the big bag and had eaten all 65 cookies, fortunes and all.”
+They are so crispy and good, before I knew it I had eaten all 65 cookies, fortunes and all.”

 The next day Ben said his morning started with the feeling that a pleasant surprise was in store for him.
 He said a friend who he had not seen in years visited him, gifted him with a small cactus, and told him how much he valued their friendship.